FIXTradingCommunity/fix-orchestra-spec/v1-0-RC2/orchestra_spec.md

 FIX fields are categorized into roughly 20 datatypes.
 A datatype should be defined in terms of its value space, the range of its possible values, not in terms of its lexical space, its encoding format.
 In fact, a FIX datatype may be mapped to any number of wire formats.
 (See datatype mappings section below.)

-Some fields are specified as set of valid values.
+Some fields are specified as a set of valid values.
 This is known as code set, and it can be thought of as a specialized datatype.
 (See Code set section below.)

 Each FIX datatype is described by a &lt;datatype&gt; element, a child of &lt;datatypes&gt;.
 A datatype may optionally inherit properties from a type specified by the baseType attribute.
 For example, Qty datatype, used by fields like OrderQty, has baseType of float, a more generic FIX datatype.